Russian airstrike escalates offensive in western Ukraine

 “Dead bodies, of civilians and combatants, remain trapped under the rubble or lying in the open where they fell,” the Geneva-based organization said in a statement.
 “Life-changing injuries and chronic, debilitating conditions cannot be treated.”

-Zelenskyy said in a video address that a convoy carrying 100 tons of humanitarian aid was headed to Mariupol, whose capture could help Russia establish a land corridor to Crimea, which it seized from Ukraine in 2014.
-The city council later said the trucks, which are only able to travel during daylight, were expected to arrive on Monday.

-Meanwhile, continued fighting on multiple fronts heaped further misery on the country Sunday and provoked renewed international outrage.
+Meanwhile, continued fighting on multiple fronts caused more misery in Ukraine on Sunday and provoked renewed international outrage.

 In the southern Ukrainian city of Mykolaiv, near the Black Sea, authorities reported nine people killed in bombings.
 They said Russian airstrikes on a monastery and a children’s resort in the eastern Donetsk region hit spots where monks and others were sheltering, wounding 32 people.